Preservation Evoker Healing Mythic+ Tips — Dragonflight 10.1

 Restoration Shamans can spam

 weak.
-To excel at Preservation in Mythic+, it is important that you
+To excel at Preservation in Mythic+, you must think of

 Spiritbloom and